-In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified carpooling, ATVs, tractors/combines/wagons, and horse drawn buggies/wagons as other types of transportation used in jurisdiction.
+In addition to personal vehicles (cars, trucks, etc.), the Planning Commission identified tractors/combines/wagons, bicycles, and horse drawn buggies/wagons as other types of transportation used in jurisdiction.

-The most satisfactory aspect of the Town of Elk Grove's transportation system (i.e. roads) is the asphalt surface and its good maintenance.
-There could be improvements in intersection safety and widening some culvert areas for safety.
-The prioritization of transportation issues in the Town of Elk Grove are ranked below.
+The most satisfactory aspect of the Town of Monticello's transportation system is its good roads.
+No unsatisfactory problems were identified but the Planning Commission made note that more state aid is needed to improve roads.
+The prioritization of transportation issues in Monticello are ranked below.
 "1" is the highest priority.

-8 - Transportation needs of the elderly and disabled

-- 5 Freight mobility

-- 4 Connectivity with the larger transportation system

-- 2 Transportation to support economic development

-- 1 Transportation safety

-- 3 Agricultural-vehicle mobility

-- 6 Recreational transportation uses

-7 - Tourism (including preservation of rural views)
+- 5 Transportation needs of the elderly and disabled - 3 Freight mobility - 4 Connectivity with the larger transportation system - 6 Transportation to support economic development - 2 Transportation safety - 1 Agricultural-vehicle mobility - 7 Recreational transportation uses - 8 Tourism (including preservation of rural views)